A topic from the subject of Biochemistry in Chemistry.

 Conclusion

 Biochemical techniques are indispensable tools in disease diagnosis, providing valuable information for disease detection, monitoring, and personalized treatment.
-Advancements in these techniques continue to improve diagnostic accuracy, facilitate early intervention, and ultimately improve patient outcomes.
+Advancements in these techniques, including automation and miniaturization, continue to improve diagnostic accuracy, facilitate early intervention, and ultimately improve patient outcomes.

 Share on: